CrowdStrike/cloud-fcs-labs/content/introduction/10-deployment-options/index.en.md

   - CWP for EC2 uses AWS Systems Manager Distributor to deploy the Falcon sensor on all new EC2 managed instances.

-    `Note: There are many supported methods for deploying the Falcon sensor.
-The use of the SSM Distributor Package is provided as a convenience for customers and works well as part of a CloudFormation stack.`
+    ::alert[There are many supported methods for deploying the Falcon sensor.
+The use of the SSM Distributor Package is provided as a convenience for customers and works well as part of a CloudFormation stack.]{header="Note"}

   - This method can also be used to protect ECS clusters in EC2 mode.